 This is an historical recipe, super famous among those who have already been vacationing in Key West.
 It has made this restaurant famous since their opening in 1947!

 In Islamorada you’ll find the Hungry Tarpon restaurant.
 Here they serve broiled spiny lobster tail with tropical rice and a side of asparagus with garlic butter.

 Last but not least, the one thing everyone should experience at least once on this road trip from Miami to Key West.
 The absolutely delicious Key Lime Pie!

-I swear I’ve never, ever tasted such a delicious pie anywhere else in the world, so whenever I manage to visit Florida, whether I can fit in a few day trips from Miami or not, I make sure to eat plenty of Key Lime pie!
+I swear I’ve never, ever tasted such a delicious pie anywhere else in the world.
+Every time we visit Florida we make sure to eat plenty of delicious Key Lime pie!

 Here you can check prices and availability.

 Miami to Key West Trip – Frequently Asked Questions

 Is it even worth driving to Key West from Miami?

 The Miami to Key West drive is one of the best US road trips if you ask us!
 So the answer to this question is: absolutely yes!

 The road trip to Key West is stunning.
 There are tons of interesting stops, gorgeous beaches, instagrammable spots and great places to eat.